 The Precision Effect

-There is one price battle that has been going on since the beginning of time and has been the cause of many a debate: the battle of prices ending in 9 vs prices ending in 7.
+There's one price battle that has been going on since the beginning of time and has been the cause of many a debate: the battle of prices ending in 9 versus prices ending in 7.

 But fret not, dear reader.
-Recent research has uncovered that it doesn’t necessarily matter what number your price ends in, but consumers much prefer prices that end in an odd number.
-In a 2010 study researchers concluded that these odd numbers indicate more precision in a number than one ending in 0 (or even an even number) and that people tend to under-estimate more precise numbers:
+Recent research has uncovered that it doesn’t necessarily matter what number your price ends in, as long as it's an odd number.
+In a 2010 study researchers concluded that these odd numbers indicate more precision than a number ending in 0 (or even an even number) and that people tend to under-estimate more precise numbers:

 … we find that precise prices are judged to be smaller than round prices of similar magnitudes.
 For example, participants in this experiment incorrectly judged $395,425 to be smaller than $395,000.